ethancsmith/math263-notes/07-systems_of_odes.md

   name: python3
 ---

-# Lecture 7: Systems of first order ODE's.
+# 7: Systems of first order ODE's.

 ## Systems of equations in vector form.